-According to the Bureau of Labor Statistics (BLS), the median annual wage for data scientists was $100,910 in May 2021.
-Data scientists in the scientific research and development services field had the highest median annual wage of $102,750, while those working for insurance carriers and related industries had the lowest median annual wage of $100,360.
+According to the Bureau of Labor Statistics (BLS), the median annual data scientist salary was $103,500 in May 2022.
+Data scientists in the scientific research and development services field had the highest median annual wage of $118,620, while those working in management, scientific, and technical consulting fields had the lowest median annual data scientist salary of $101,760.

 What Does a Data Scientist Do?